ykrimpen/llm4spi/README.md

      return False
 ```

-Example prompt-2: _Give a Python program `Postcondition(joke:str)` that checks whether the joke is indeed funny._ 😉
+Example prompt-2: _Give a Python program `Postcondition(joke:str)` that checks whether the joke is funny._ 😉

 Answer by OpenAI's GPT: